hmito/esj72web/web/basic_information.md

 ## Schedule

-The detailed timetable will be released around the end of December or beginning of January.
-Please note that the schedule is not final and may be subject to change in the future due to organizational reasons.
+[tentative schedule](program#schedule) is now available.
+Please note that there may be slight changes in the start and end times and venues.
+The final version will be available from the end of December to the beginning of January.

 <table>
 <colgroup>